 3) Rumtek Monastery

 After four years, construction of the monastery was completed.
-The sacred things and relics brought out from Tsurphu cloister, the Karmapa’s seat in Tibet, were installed.
+The sacred things and relics brought out from Tsurphu monastery, the Karmapa’s seat in Tibet, were installed.

 The monastery is currently the largest in Sikkim.
 It is home to the community of monks and wherever they perform the rituals and practices of the fate Kagyu lineage.
 A golden stupa contains the relics of the sixteenth Karmapa.
 Opposite that building is a school, Karma Shri Nalanda Institute for Higher Buddhist Studies.

-Rumtek is located 24 kilometers from Gangtok, the capital of Sikkim, at an altitude of about 1,500 meters (4,900 ft).
+Rumtek is located 24 kilometers from Gangtok, the capital of Sikkim, at an altitude of about 4,900 ft.

 4) Ranka Monastery

 Also called Lingdum monastery, is located about 20 km from Gangtok.
 A relatively new monastery located in a vast area.
 This is the seat of Zurmang Kagyud lineage of Buddhism and follows the direction of the twelfth successor of the lineage Zurmang Gharwang Rinpoche.
 This turned out to be my favorite of all the earlier monasteries which I saw as this one was extremely peaceful and the view is just breathtaking.
 And there are several young lamas undergoing coaching here.
 This monastery is full of wall paintings, murals, and scriptures which are placed orderly inside the main workroom.
 In all, these monasteries took me to an altogether completely different world.
 A world of faith, belief, and peace!!